genesiscloud/terraform-provider-genesiscloud/docs/resources/instance.md

 - `placement_option` (String) The placement option identifier in which instances are physically located relative to each other within a zone.
   - If the value of this attribute changes, Terraform will destroy and recreate the resource.
   - Sets the default value "AUTO" if the attribute is not set.
-- `public_ip_type` (String) When set to "static", the instance's public IP will not change between start and stop actions.
-  - If the value of this attribute changes, Terraform will destroy and recreate the resource.
-  - Sets the default value "dynamic" if the attribute is not set.
-  - The value must be one of: ["dynamic" "static"].
 - `security_group_ids` (Set of String) The security groups of the instance.
 If not provided will be set to the default security group.
 - `ssh_key_ids` (Set of String) The ssh keys of the instance.
   - If the value of this attribute changes, Terraform will destroy and recreate the resource.